steevhise/fc3_common_assets/readme.md

 Make sure you have node and npm, and then:

-1. Make sure you have access to the freecycle npm registry so you can get our private packages:
+1. Be sure you have access to the freecycle npm registry so you can get our private packages:
 2. Put this in your `.npmrc` file:

     ```